post

 One of our group leaves us this morning to pick up her rental car in Tucson, and drive to Sedona to visit with her family.
 I plan to drive to Sedona tomorrow to stay two nights, so we might connect up there for a visit.
 I also plan to drive further north to see the Grand Canyon, but we’ll see how the weather cooperates for that adventure, because if there is too much snow, I won’t go!

 By sunset, there are only clouds on the horizon – it is clear overhead!
 Everyone gets their gear together, we open up the observatory, and pull an all-nighter.
-One of our group is a dedicate visual observer, so she operates the 25” Newtonian, climbing a ladder every few minutes to observe visually, and sketching many celestial objects.
-I join her to enjoy the wonderful views through this massive telescope, and add many entries to my astronomy log book.
+One of our group is a dedicated visual observer, so she operates the 25” Newtonian, climbing a ladder every few minutes to observe visually, and sketching many celestial objects.
+I join her to enjoy the wonderful views through this massive telescope, and add many entries to my astronomy observations log book.

 The three of us who are photographers are using the 20” Newtonian astrograph this evening.
 Since my images taken a few days ago on Feb 11th turned out so well, I have some time to take more photos, but after taking two good images, we soon run into problems.
-I decide to enjoy some visual observing instead., so my buddies use the rest of the night to take some images of objects they are interested in while I observe using a 25″ Newtonian, my binoculars, and unaided-eye visual observing.
+I decide to enjoy some visual observing instead, so my buddies use the rest of the night to take some images of objects they are interested in while I observe using a 25″ Newtonian, my binoculars, and unaided-eye visual observing.
 I only last about an hour in the cold before I have to pack it in and go inside where it is warm.

 February 18, 2018 Saturday – Dragoon Mountain Ranch